 Also, it’s the end of the universe or something?

 Welcome to the Maelstrom Galaxy, a colourful and chaotic setting with two arms, five main sentient species, and a heck of a turbulent history.
-The stars of the Maelstrom are travelled by five main sentient species: Humans, Namazir, Araswati, Plueen, and the Ipelta.
-Each species has unique abilities depending on the ecology of the planet they evolved on.
+The Maelstrom is populated by Humans, Namazir, Araswati, Plueen and Ipelta, each with unique abilities and qualities depending on the ecology of the planet they evolved on.
 Movement between stars is accomplished via Jump Gates, which “pinch” together distant locations in spacetime to reduce travel time to days and weeks rather than years.

 (Open image in new tab for better quality/more readable labels)